HIV/AIDS and Gay Men’s Health Public Health Researcher, Psychologist, and AIDS Warrior

-One of the United States’ leading authorities on HIV prevention.
-His ever-evolving research work now focuses on some of the most difficult, intractable obstacles facing HIV prevention today: the complex interplay of drug use, mental health, societal/personal issues and risk behaviors.
+One of the United States’ leading authorities on HIV prevention, his ever-evolving research work focuses on some of the most difficult, intractable obstacles facing HIV prevention today: the complex interplay of drug use, mental health, societal/personal issues and risk behaviors.

 Dr. Perry N.Halkitis is an internationally recognized expert on the intersection between the HIV epidemic, drug abuse, and mental health burden in gay and bisexual men.